 Website content

-From a marketing perspective, website content includes the words, articles, descriptions, and other information published on a web page that is typically managed and operated by the sponsoring organization.
+From a marketing perspective, website content includes all the words, articles, descriptions, and other information published on a web page that is typically managed and operated by the sponsoring organization.

 Why should your organization invest in website content?